About Ticket Events

 - Choose the Ticket Event.

-- Choose the types of ticket events that trigger the action.
+- Choose the types of ticket events that trigger the workflow.
 You may select multiple events.

 - Click Finish.

-- If desired, click the plus sign (+) and choose to add Conditions to add conditions to your action.
-Conditions determine when your action fires.
+- If desired, click the plus sign (+) and choose to add Conditions to add conditions to your workflow.
+Conditions determine when your workflow fires.
 See the setting conditions for a ticket event section for more details.

 - Click the plus sign ( + ) and then Task to add a task to your condition.
 See Defining Tasks for more information about each available task.